EastWoodYang/Gradle-Repo/README.md

 **How to switch to other feature branches ?**

+    There are two ways:
-    You only need to change the name of the project element branch, and then sync it.
+    1. change the name of the default element branch, and then sync it.
+    2. change root project branch through Android Studio Git Branches Panel, and then sync it.

-    Make sure to commit the code before syncing.
+    Make sure to commit the code before switch.

 ## License
 ```